| +Home | Museum | Wanted | Specs | Previous | Next |

 The reality of the final product is that, in some cases, the electromechanical

-machines that preceded the 240SR may actually be faster!
+calculators that preceded the 240-SR may actually be faster!

-stunning in terms of its performance, it's legacy as the
+stunning in terms of its performance, its legacy as an example of the

 brilliance of Stanley Frankel still lives on to this day.